bigchaindb/bigchaindb/docs/server/source/http-client-server-api.rst

    .. note::
        If the server is returning a ``202`` HTTP status code when ``mode=aysnc`` or ``mode=sync``, then the transaction has been accepted for processing.
-The client can subscribe to :ref:`WebSocket Event Stream API <The WebSocket Event Stream API>` for listen for comitted transactions.
+The client can subscribe to the :ref:`WebSocket Event Stream API <The WebSocket Event Stream API>` to listen for comitted transactions.

    :resheader Content-Type: ``application/json``